FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Method

 \subsection{Task Definition}

 We formulate the recommendation task as follows.
-Assume a dataset consisting of user sequences $S = \{i_1, i_2, ..., i_n\}$ containing items $i \in \mathcal{I}$.
+A dataset consists of user sequences, with each sequence $U = \{i_1, i_2, ..., i_n\}$ containing items $i \in \mathcal{I}$.
 Each item $i$ is a tuple $(\mathrm{ID}, T)$, where $\mathrm{ID}$ is the unique identifier of the item, and $T = \{t^1, t^2, ..., t^m\}$ is a natural language description of the item consisting of text tokens $t$.
-Each description $T$ comprises the title, description category, and a short review summary given by the user.
-The task is to predict $i_{n+1}$ given $S$.
+Each description $T$ comprises textual content (e.g. item title, category, brand, price, etc).
+The task is to predict $i_{n+1}$ given $U$.